1Alnew/202-Final-Project-/README.md

 # Washington DC Crime Analysis

-## Adrian Newgard, Benjamin Herschel, Ashlynn
+## Adrian Newgard, Benjamin Herschel, Ashlynn Prisby

 As the nation’s capitol, Washington, D.C. is an interesting area to study socially.
 In addition to being the capitol, the city is also part